-Congress will continue hearings tomorrow to discuss these issues; the Senate Homeland Security and Governmental Affairs Subcommittee on Disaster Recovery will meet in D.C., and the House Small Business Committee will take advantage of the recess to hold a field hearing in
+Congress will continue hearings tomorrow to discuss these issues; the Senate Homeland Security and Governmental Affairs Subcommittee on Disaster Recovery will meet in D.C., and the House Small Business Committee will take advantage of the recess to hold a field hearing in New Orleans.

 Yet we cannot wait much longer for the federal government to take serious action to strengthen the rebuilding process.
 Center for American Progress Senior Fellow John Halpin issued a report last year entitled “Katrina and the Common Good” arguing that the federal government’s response to Hurricane Katrina was profoundly disturbing and broke faith with the belief that the government should serve the common good and ensure the protection, prosperity, and opportunity of all people.